SciRooPlot/SciRooPlot/README.md

 // as you know from your personal plotting experience
 // there are plenty of settings that have to be applied to generate a beautiful plot
-// most of these settings e.g. the number and alignment of pads, background colours, transparency, etc..
+// most of these settings e.g. the number and alignment of pads, background colors, transparency, etc..
 // stay the same for all (or a group of) your plots and you do not want to
 // verbosely specify them again and again for every one of your plots
 // therefore the framework provides the option to specify plot templates